mr-anansi/Project-3/README.md

 Our goal was to create something that would address one’s food needs, whether in a foodie state of mind or otherwise.
 Our stretch goal was to have a user funnel that was guided by matching the users personalisations to our data.

 We investigated some external APIs in order to provide the information that was required for the app.
-We ultimately decided, however to create our own information so that we can have full flexibility with the endpoints and the data serving.
+We ultimately decided, however to create our own information so that full flexibility could be established with our endpoints.

-Team mates [Michael](https://github.com/mjadair) and [Marissa](https://github.com/marepstein) offered to create the initial seed data, while I got to work forming the back-end logic.

-We began by focussing on a single area of the app, mapping out what routes would be required.
-We then progressed to split the work up into 3 broad areas:

-* [Michael](https://github.com/mjadair) looked at how best to sort and incorporate the recipe information on the front-end.
-* [Marissa](https://github.com/marepstein) looked at a similar application with regards to the restaurants on the front end.
-* I looked at integrating backend routes and rendering elements based on authentication and other conditionals on the front-end.
+In order to ensure we had enough data for the user to be able to sort through, we decided to get to work on seeding the data first.

+Once this was done we concentrated on getting our backend routes and data delivery done first, before moving on to the front end.

 ## Wireframes